Thank you! Your submission has been received!

 Lean vs. DevOps

 • Lean focuses on eliminating waste and delivering only what the customer needs.
-It emphasizes efficiency and continuous improvement.
+It emphasises efficiency and continuous improvement.

 • DevOps integrates development and operations to shorten the development lifecycle and provide continuous delivery with high software quality.